-When I was a little girl I would often come home from school to smell some sort of fruit crumble pie baking in the oven.
-My grandmother made the most delicious fruit pies – plums, blackberries, apples, peaches – she would use whatever was in season and the aromas would fill our home as well as our neighbours’.
+When I was a little girl, I would often come home from school to the smell of fruit crumble pie baking in the oven.
+My grandmother made the most delicious fruit pies: plums, blackberries, apples, peaches; she would use whatever was in season and the aromas would fill our home as well as our neighbours’.

 Cooking notes: I used small individual ramekins but you can easily use one baking dish and serve it as a whole pie.